top of page

 • Also, the underground structure was not visible during the casino's groundbreaking ceremony eight months earlier.
 I know this personally because I rode a bike over that site days later.
 That day was the first time I noticed the casino's seven deep drainage ponds had been dug (visible in image 4).
 So they were installed even before construction began, but after the underground fort was exposed.

-• The earth excavated from these retention ponds was more than enough to finish burying the underground facility.
-It also raised the elevation of the casino by ten to twelve feet over the former GM factory.
+• The earth excavated from these retention ponds was enough to finish burying the underground structure and then raise the elevation of the casino by twelve feet over the former factory.

 • Other customers told me that another underground complex, built between the World Wars, was installed a half-mile north of ORPHAN's site, buried under the massive Westinghouse factory.
 I have no physical evidence of this; however, decades ago, that factory became Big Lots' national warehouse, which still exists.
 So, if it also had an underground complex beneath it, it should still be there.

-For jaw-dropping circumstantial evidence that is verifiable, check out this Timeline!
+For jaw-dropping evidence that is public record, check out this Timeline!

 bottom of page